 Please check if you need a visa to enter the Schengen area and which travel documents are accepted by Finland:

-Schengen countries began to collect fingerprints from visa customers at all missions in North America on the 15th of May 2014.
+Schengen countries began to collect fingerprints from visa applicants at all missions in North America on May 15th, 2014.
 A Schengen visa has to be applied for in person.

-If the main destination is Finland, a visa must be applied for from a VSF Global Application Centre representing Finland.
-An appointment is required, please visit the VFS Global web page.
+If the main destination is Finland, a visa must be applied for from a VFS Global Application Centre representing Finland.
+An appointment is required.
+Please visit visa.finland.eu for more information.
 If the visit includes more than one destination, a visa is applied for from the country that is the main destination of the journey (length of the stay or the purpose).
-If no main destination can be determined, a visa is applied for the country of the first entry.
+If no main destination can be determined, a visa is applied for from the country of the first entry to the Schengen area.

-You can apply for the visa from VFS Global Application Centres in Washington, D.C., Houston, Chicago, New York and San Francisco.
-Los Angeles Centre will open in August 2018.
-Until then the Consulate General of Finland in Los Angeles will accept visa applications in its jurisdiction.
+You can apply for a visa from VFS Global Application Centres in Washington, D.C., Houston, Chicago, New York and San Francisco.
+Los Angeles Centre will open in the fall of 2018.
+Until then the Consulate General of Finland in Los Angeles will accept visa applications.
 Honorary consulates do not process visas.

 Customer service is by appointment only.
-Customer service hours and contact information located below.
+Customer service contact information located below.

-Full instructions and appointment reservations for Schengen visa applicants on VFS Global Finland and for study or work-based residence permit applicants and their family members on VFS Global Finland.
+Full instructions and appointment reservations for Schengen visa applicants on visa.finland.eu and for study or work-based residence permit applicants and their family members on residencepermits.finland.fi.

 The required supporting documents are imposed in the Visa Code and agreed upon in the local Schengen cooperation and might vary in different countries.
 Incomplete documents may have a negative effect on the decision.
 Supporting documents are not returned.
 Applicants may be required to submit additional documents and applicant may be called for a separate interview.